gobblegit44/multimodal-pdf-RAG/README.md

 Install the required dependencies: pip install -r requirements.txt

+Make sure Ollama is running on your system
+Pull the required models by running these commands in your terminal:

+ollama pull nomic-embed-text
+ollama pull llama2

 Install Tesseract OCR on your system:
 For macOS: brew install tesseract
 For Ubuntu/Debian: sudo apt-get install tesseract-ocr